evmarts/meme-recycler/README.md

 # meme-recycler

-Recycles the meme images in a directory into reformatted memes.
+Reformats a directory of memes.

 This project uses code from three previous projects: